Diary of a Madman (Nikolai Gogol): Marchember 86. Between day and night

 No date.
-The day had no date.
+The day had no date

-He went for a walk "incognito", feeling it beneath his dignity to be recognized in the world when he had not yet presented at court.
-He realized that he needed a royal cloak, but since the tailor he consulted proved an incompetent ass, he decides that he will make it himself.
-He later reports that he has succeeded in making the cloak out of his office uniform and that Mawra cried out when he put it on.
-He impatiently awaits the arrival of the Spanish deputation so that he may present himself.
+Poprishchin goes for a walk "incognito", feeling it beneath his dignity to be recognized in the world when he has not yet presented at court.
+He decides that he needs a royal cloak and that the tailors are incompetent for the task.
+He makes the cloak out of his office uniform and startles Mawra in it.

 The 1st

-He is astonished at the delay in the arrival of the Spanish deputies.
-That morning he had gone to the post office to inquire whether they had arrived yet.
-The "blockhead" of a postmaster told him that they had not, but that he would be happy to forward a letter to them if desired.
+Poprishchin is astonished at the delay of the Spanish deputies.
+He goes to the post office to inquire after them, and the postmaster tells him he would be happy to forward a letter for Poprishchin if desired.